Langley Camera Club Awards effective September 2018

 Each member’s highest print scores from the monthly Evaluation Night will be added together at the end of June.

-The member with the top score will be awarded the Max Jamison Print trophy and will receive a certificate; second and third place will receive a certificate.
+The member with the top score will be awarded the Max Jamieson Print trophy and will receive a certificate; second and third place will receive a certificate.

 3. Evaluation Night: Print & Projected Aggregate Award